-The experienced workers’ compensation attorneys at Cochran, Kroll, & Associates, P.C. can tell you that’s not always the case.
+The experienced Workplace Injury Lawyer in Detroit at Cochran, Kroll, & Associates, P.C. can tell you that’s not always the case.
 The law firm’s distinct set of practice areas, including workers’ compensation, labor law, medical malpractice, and personal injury, give them a more complete understanding of the complexities of your workplace injury case.

 Although many workplace injury complaints are successfully resolved through workers’ compensation, the process can be complicated, and calculating lost wages can be challenging.
-A workers’ compensation lawyer can help ensure recovery of all the workers’ compensation benefits and lost wages you’re entitled to, including overtime, premium pay, and bonuses.
+A Workplace Injury Lawyer in Detroit can help ensure recovery of all the workers’ compensation benefits and lost wages you’re entitled to, including overtime, premium pay, and bonuses.

 Although most on-job-injuries are subject to resolution via workers’ compensation, there are circumstances under which a personal injury civil case may be warranted.
 If, for example, the circumstances of your injury indicate negligence on the part of your employer, a personal injury lawyer attorney can assist you in determining additional damages to which you’re entitled.